-Guest Post By George Robotham
+Guest Post By the late George Robotham

 I am 58 and have worked in OHS for 38 years.
 I have had a variety of OHS roles and have a rich portfolio of OHS experience to fall back on.
 I am no expert and still have a lot to learn in the field, fortunately I am a lifelong learner and I will continue to learn.
 My opinion is that mentally I am at my peak in relation to OHS.

 Unfortunately the body has turned to crap.
 Many years of putting my head into the front row of rugby union scrums has not done my neck much good and my knees are not what they used to be.